google-deepmind/mujoco/doc/programming/simulation.rst

 Internal stack
 ~~~~~~~~~~~~~~

-MuJoCo allocates and manages its own stack of mjtNums. ``mjData.stack`` is the pointer to the preallocated memory
+MuJoCo allocates and manages dynamic memory in an "arena" space in ``mjData.arena``.
+The arena memory space
-buffer. ``mjData.nstack`` is the maximum number of mjtNums that the stack can hold, as determined by the :at:`nstack`
-attribute of the :ref:`size <size>` element in MJCF. ``mjData.pstack`` is the first available address in the stack;
-this is our custom stack pointer.
+contains two types of dynamically allocated memory:

+ - Memory related to constraints, since the number of contacts is unknown at the beginning of a step.
+ - Memory for temporary variables, managed by an internal stack mechanism.

+See :ref:`CSize` for details regarding the layout of the arena and internal stack.

-Most top-level MuJoCo functions allocate space on the stack, use it for internal computations, and then deallocate it.
+Most top-level MuJoCo functions allocate space on the :ref:`mjData` stack, use it for internal computations, and then
-They cannot do this with the regular C stack because the allocation size is determined dynamically at runtime.
-And
+deallocate it.
+They cannot do this with the regular C stack because the allocation size is determined dynamically at
-calling the heap memory management functions would be inefficient and result in fragmentation - thus a custom stack.
+runtime.
+Calling the heap memory management functions would be inefficient and result in fragmentation -- thus a custom
+stack.
 When any MuJoCo function is called, upon return the value of ``mjData.pstack`` is the same.
-The only exception is the
+The only exception is
-function :ref:`mj_resetData` and its variants: they set ``mjData.pstack = 0``.
+the function :ref:`mj_resetData` and its variants: they set ``mjData.pstack = 0``.
 Note that this function is called
-internally when an instability is detected in ``mj_step``, ``mj_step1`` and ``mj_step2``.
-So if user functions take
+internally when an instability is detected in :ref:`mj_step`, :ref:`mj_step1` and :ref:`mj_step2`.
+So if user functions
-advantage of the custom stack (as they should), this needs to be done in-between MuJoCo calls that have the potential
+take advantage of the custom stack, this needs to be done in-between MuJoCo calls that have the potential to reset the
-to reset the simulation.
+simulation.

 Below is the general template for using the custom stack in user code.
 This assumes that ``mjData\* d`` is defined in
 the scope.
 If not, saving and restoring the stack pointer should be done manually instead of using the